MSJYYT/tensorflow-nlp/README.md

 				  97.5% Intent Acc, 95.8% Slot Micro-F1 on Testing Data

-			Time-weighting and Time-mixing strategies are borrowed from [this repo](https://github.com/BlinkDL/minGPT-tuned), which are proved to be effective here
+				  Time-weighting and Time-mixing are effective here, idea from [this repo](https://github.com/BlinkDL/minGPT-tuned)

 		* TensorFlow 1